jenaleigh01/CyberPixels/README.md

 # Faraway Finds

-In this section, you will include one or two paragraphs providing an overview of your project.
-Essentially, this part is your sales pitch.
-At this stage, you should have a name for your project so use it!
-Don’t introduce the project as a Portfolio project for the diploma.
-In this section, describe what the project hopes to accomplish, who it is intended to target and how it will be useful to the target audience.

-For example; Love Running is a site that hopes to help keep people motivated to meet up for runs on a regular basis in Dublin, Ireland.
-The site will be targeted toward runners who are looking for a way to socialise and keep themselves fit.
-Love Running will be useful for runners to see exactly when and where they should be to join the running club.
+Faraway Finds is a travel destination website created to showcase the stunning offerings of selected countries in Eest-Southeast Asia; specifcially Thailand, Japan and Indonesia.

+The objective of the website is to stimulate interest in travel to these countries through the use of high-quality images, intuitive layout and informative text.

+This website is targetted at those who love to travel, as well as anyone who has a general interest in these areas and is looking for more details about them.
+It will enable users to join a mailing list in order to recieve updates about destination information, and to follow the brand on social media platforms.

 ![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 ### Existing Features

 - __Navigation Bar__

-  - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
+  - Featured on all three pages, the full responsive navigation bar includes links to Home, Destination and Enquiry pages.
+It is identical in each page to allow for easy navigation.

-  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+  - The navigatopn bar allows the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)